awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

 ![\[Create POST, GET, and DELETE methods on a stream resource\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-methods.png)

 1. Set up the `GET /streams/{stream-name}` method to call the `POST /?Action=DescribeStream` action in Kinesis, as shown in the following\.
-![\[Set up the GET-on-Stream method to invoke the DescribeStream action in Kinesis\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-get-method.png)
+![\[Set up the GET-on-stream method to invoke the DescribeStream action in Kinesis\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-get-method.png)

 1. Add the following `Content-Type` header mapping to the integration request: